Dynamics of Human Rights Violations (HRTD6903)

 UNIT OF STUDY

 Using a case study approach, this unit helps students to analyse the causes and sustaining dynamics of human rights violations along a number of dimensions; cultural, economic, organisational, social and political.
 Students will then acquire analytic and practical capacities and skills to assess the merits and feasibility of different types of interventions and design intervention strategies.
 It considers the impact of different types of interventions and the processes available for assessing the human rights impact of other laws, policies or developments.
+This unit may be offered off-shore.

 Further unit of study information